[HISTORY: Adopted by the Board of Supervisors of the Township of Whitpain 9-16-2014 by Ord. No. 331. Amendments noted where applicable.]

 Dogs must be on a leash and under the owner's control.

-The leash may not exceed 10 feet.
+The leash may not exceed six feet.
+No retractable leashes are permitted.

 Dogs must not be allowed to be a nuisance or potential hazard to other park users or to cause damage to Township property.